 In addition to excellence in research, the faculty is committed to teaching and students well-being.
 We proudly note that since the establishment of the Yanai Prize for Excellence in Academic Education, there has been a recipient from our faculty every year and in 2015 two faculty members were honored with this prestigious award.

-To our alumni – we follow your achievements with satisfaction and pride, to the students – good luck with the rest of your studies and beyond, and to the candidates – we invite you to come and join the fascinating world of mechanical engineering.
+To our alumni – we follow your achievements with satisfaction and pride, to the students – good luck with your studies and beyond, and to the candidates – we invite you to come and join the fascinating world of mechanical engineering.